org-metaeffekt/metaeffekt-bom-essentials/README.md

 A Hardware Asset may require software to operate (microcontroller programs, FPGA programs, operating systems and other software components).

+#### Hardware Units

+Physical units of hardware.
+An Hardware Asset may consist of one or more Hardware Units.

 #### Hardware Parts / Parts

-Details of Hardware Asset are Hardware Parts or just Parts.
+Details of Hardware Unit are Hardware Parts or just Parts.

 #### Hardware Bill of Materials (HBOM)